Maianh2510/Project--Superstore-Business-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/8443b44d-c0ca-42e0-9d7a-9003fe716d9f)

 Sales & Discounts (-0.089): Almost no correlation, meaning discounts do not have a significant impact on sales.

 Volume & Profit (0.18): Weak positive correlation, meaning selling more can increase profits, but not significantly.

 Discounts & Profit (-0.48): Strong negative correlation, discounts reduce profits due to their direct impact on profit margins.

 Discounts & Volume (0.011): Almost no correlation, indicating that customers do not respond strongly to discounts.

 Conclusion: Discounts do not increase sales but have a negative impact on profits.

+# Conclusion

+Revenue tends to be seasonal and hourly.
+Peak season is the last months of the year especially September and November.
+Peak hours are early in the week (Mon - Wed) and decline towards the end of the week (Sat - Sun).

+Office Supplies: The product category with the highest revenue.

+Consumer is the customer group that contributes the most to revenue and has the highest average order value.

+Profit increases with revenue but is still low compared to revenue.

+Discounts do not increase sales but negatively affect profits.

+#